9th Force Support Battalion (Australia)

 The 9th Force Support Battalion (9 FSB) is an Australian Army logistics battalion.
 Formed on 1 August 1998, following the amalgamation of a number of air despatch, military police, ships army detachments, personnel and transport units, it is based at RAAF Base Amberley in Amberley.
 9 FSB is part the 17th Sustainment Brigade.
 Its role is to provide third line or 'general' support within an area of operations.

+9 FSB keeps two camels in their depot at RAAF Base Amberley as the mascots for 26th Transport Squadron, named "Vernon" and "Penny".
+Vernon and Penny have 2 handlers caring for them at all times.
+Their names come from the Officer Commanding of 9 FSB and his wife in 1984-85.

 On 30 May 2011, Lance Corporal Andrew Jones, a cook from 9 FSB, was killed in action in Afghanistan while serving with the Force Support Unit in Uruzgan Province.

 The battalion consists of the following units: